Consumer Medicine Information

 The following list shows common side effects of Dynastat.

-Tell your doctor or nurse if you notice any of the following physical problems and they worry you:
+Tell your doctor or nurse if you notice any of the following physical problems and

 changes in blood pressure